Chris Atkinson (footballer): Crewe Alexandra

 On 22 July 2014, Atkinson signed a 2-year contract with Crewe Alexandra after impressing on trial with the club.
 His signing for the club came when Atkinson scored his first goal for them in a pre season friendly vs Chester on 19 July.
 Upon joining the club, Atkinson was given number eight shirt ahead of a new season.

 However, Atkinson's debut was delayed because of hamstring injury he sustained during a pre-season friendly.
 Atkinson made his Crewe debut on 19 August 2014, in a 5–2 loss against Rochdale, where he came on for Anthony Grant as a substitute.
 Since returning from injury, Atkinson, however, found his playing time, mostly coming from the substitute bench, though he does appear in a starting line–up at times.
 He also faced with his own injury concern.
 By March, Atkinson's playing time began to increase, appearing nine out of the last twelve matches of the season.
 However, he suffered a shoulder injury that kept him out for the rest of the 2014–15 season.
 At the end of the season, Atkinson made twenty–three appearances in all competitions.

 In the 2015–16 season, Atkinson continued to feature in the first team, playing in the midfield position.
 However, he continued to found himself behind the pecking order in the competition in the midfield position.
 Atkinson also faced his own injury concern.
 By the time Atkinson was loaned out to Crawley, he made sixteen appearances in all competitions.
 At the end of the 2015–16 season, it was announced that the club released Atkinson after they chose not to renew his contract.

-It was announced on 14 January 2016 that Atkinson was loaned out to Crawley Town on a one month loan deal and was given a number eleven shirt.
+It was announced on 14 January 2016 that Atkinson was loaned out to Crawley Town on a one-month loan deal and was given a number eleven shirt.
 He made his debut for the club, coming on as a 66th-minute substitute, in a 1–0 loss against Notts County two days later on 16 January 2016.
 Atkinson then became a first team regular, playing in different midfield positions.
 As a result, his loan spell at Crawley Town was extended for another month.
 This lasted until 7 March 2016 when his loan spell with the club ended and returned to his parent club.

-Later career
+Salford City

 In October 2016, Atkinson signed for Salford City.
 He went on to make four appearances for the club.